 Eventually, Section~\ref{section:flagfoldFirstVariation} shows that it possible to extend the notion of first variation from varifolds to flagfolds (Definition~\ref{dfn:flagfoldFirstVariation}) consistently with the aforementioned embedding: for a varifold $V$, the first variation of $V$ and $\widehat{V}$ coincide.
-In a very similar way as it is done for varifolds, it is possible to infer a monotonicity formula (see Proposition~\ref{prop:monotonicity}) and a structure theorem (see Theorem~\ref{thm:rectifiability}) from the control of the first variation of a flagfold.
+In a very similar way as it is done for varifolds, it is possible to infer a monotonicity formula (see Proposition~\ref{prop:monotonicity}) and a structure theorem (see Theorem~\ref{thm:rectifiability}) from the control of the first variation of a flagfold: under natural assumptions on $d$--dimensional lower densities of each layer $V_d$ of $W$ and supposing that the first variation of $W$ is locally bounded, we establish that $W$ decomposes as the sum of its $d$--dimensional varifold layers $W = V_1 + \ldots + V_d$.
+Yet, we are not able to prove their rectifiability under such assumptions.
 The well-definition of the first variation of a flagfold leads the path to the definition of associated generalized mean curvature, second fundamental form, mean curvature flow and in particular multi-dimensional mean curvature flow as well as their approximate versions (see for instance \cite{Allard72,Hutchinson,Brakke,BuetLeonardiMasnou,BuetLeonardiMasnou2,BuetRumpf} when dealing with varifolds) as we intend to explore in the near future.